 You Don’t Need to Spend a Whole Lot of Money

 You can enjoy Madrid on almost any budget.
-Besides accommodations for all budgets, you can devour the best food in Madrid at any price from 1 Euro to 30+ Euros.
+Besides accommodations for all budgets (note that prices have gone up to some extent), you can devour great food in Madrid at any price, as there are plenty of cheap eats, mid-range restaurants, and fine dining experiences.

 Also, many attractions are free to visit or offer free admission on certain days or hours.
 If that’s not enough, you can take several free walking tours in Madrid.